sbogucki12/GolfCard/README.md

 - **Steve Bogucki**

-~~ISO FTE dev position in the Los Angeles area.
-Would consider relocation, but only to Minneapolis (weird, I know, but I grew up in the area).~~
+ISO FTE dev position in the Los Angeles area.

-My strength is C# fundamentals, .NET MVC and Web API, including all related technology: Entity Framework, SQL Server, LINQ etc.  I've deployed apps to Azure, Heroku, and AWS with Angular and AngularJS front-ends, but I intend to relearn vanilla JavaScript from the ground-up, just as I have C#.

-I've only recently been digging into React and TypeScript and enjoy them individually but LOVE them together.
-Still making sense of Redux :)
+I like react.
+I'm functional with .NET so far as Web API, Entity Framework, and LINQ go.
+Working knowledge of MVC (Razor).
+I've had exposure to Azure, including Cosmos, DocumentDB, Blob Stoarge, and (a little) redis.

 Please check out my LinkedIn: